Moving Industry Trends 2025: Search Data Analysis & Professional Predictions

 1. Economic Tailwinds: A Housing Market Recovery

 Many forecast brighter days for the moving industry, driven by the economy, housing market recovery, and potential changes in administration.
-Movers anticipate an uptick in housing activity, creating opportunities for those prepared to scale, while recognizing the need to remain adaptable to policy and market fluctuations.
+Movers anticipate an uptick in housing activity, creating opportunities for those prepared to scale, while recognizing the need to remain adaptable to policy, cost of living, and market fluctuations.

 “Conditions are set for growth in 2025 as mortgage interest rates move lower, builders add more homes to the market, and existing home inventory increases.
 While there are policy risks ahead, a housing market recovery is in view.”